Global Messaging App, IOM and a Cat Team Up to Promote Safe Migration in Belarus

 The Sticker Pack is a continuation of the partnership of IOM and Viber, one of the leading global applications for free and safe communication.
 The main goal of the project is to warn Belarusians about human trafficking, safe journey, and safe stays abroad.

 After downloading the stickers, users automatically become members of the IOM Belarus Viber community Viber for three months and are able to access safe travel tips.

 “We are pleased to continue our work with Viber and use the capabilities of one of the world’s largest messenger applications.
 We hope that “Cat on the Move” will help the IOM Viber Community bring useful information about safe migration to a larger audience,” said Mahym Orazmuhammedova, Chief of Mission at IOM Belarus.

-Artist Mitya Pislyak, who designed the stickers, said, “I travel a lot and I’ve spent several months in the USA, so I’ve realized how important it is to have comprehensive information at all stages of the journey.
+Artist Mitya Pislyak, who designed the stickers, said, “I travel a lot and I’ve recently moved to New York, so I’ve realized how important it is to have comprehensive information at all stages of the journey.
 I hope that the ‘Cat on the Move’ will appeal to Viber users and will become a reminder of safety measures when traveling abroad.”

 The joint work of IOM and Viber in the field of trafficking prevention is founded on two pillars – prevention and partnership.

 “At Viber, we strive to give users maximum opportunities and useful content, so we often become a unique source of information on many social topics,” said Yana Rozhkova, Viber Communications Director in the CIS and France.
 “The topic of security is top priority in our company, so we are thrilled to support IOM in promoting safe migration.”